Points and badges

 People's Choice Award 100 points

-We're not handing out prizes when you hit a million points, or anything like that.
-But we did want a way to let you easily show how active your account is, and tell how much social reputation other posters have accumulated.
-And who doesn’t want to be a Rock Star?
+We're not handing out prizes when you hit a million points or anything like that.
+But, we did want a way to show how active each user's account is, and how much social reputation other contributors have accumulated.
+Who doesn’t want to be an Open Sourcerer?

 Roles and badges